-In addition to repurchase agreements and securities lending transactions, the firm funds certain assets through the use of other secured financings and pledges financial instruments and other assets as collateral in these transactions.
+In addition to repurchase agreements and securities loaned transactions, the firm funds certain assets through the use of other secured financings and pledges financial instruments and other assets as collateral in these transactions.
 These other secured financings consist of:

-- Secured financings from Group Inc.;
+- Secured financings from Group Inc.; and - Other structured financing arrangements.

-- Liabilities of consolidated VIEs; and

-- Other structured financing arrangements.

 Other secured financings include arrangements that are nonrecourse.
-As of December 2014, nonrecourse other secured financings were \$17 million.
+As of June 2015, nonrecourse other secured financings were \$17 million.